kur0bai/epikra-infra/README.md

 │   ├── key_pair/             # SSH key pair import
 │   ├── security_group/       # Firewall rules (open ports)
 │
-├── ssh/
-│   ├── id_rsa_terraform.key      # Private SSH key (DO NOT commit to version control)
+├── ssh/ #You need to create this folder on your local (DO NOT SHARE/UPLOAD IT please) │   ├── id_private.key      # Private SSH key
-│   └── id_rsa_terraform.key.pub  # Public key used for EC2 access
+│   └── id_public.key.pub  # Public key used for EC2 access
 ```